softindex/uikernel/docs/docs/applying-filters.md

 {% endhighlight %}
 ---

-Finally, let's add the `onChangeFiltersHandler` method to our `MainComponent` and render our form.
-Open your `MainComponent.jsx` file and modify it as bellow:
+Finally, let's add the `onChangeFiltersHandler` method to our `MainComponent` and render the form.
+Open your `MainComponent.js` file and modify it as bellow:

 {% highlight html %}
 // ...